 The process for filing a Defense Base Act workers’ comp claim

 You should report your injury as soon as possible to your supervisor, who should authorize medical treatment immediately when needed.
 You can file your workers’ comp claim within three days of your injury if you still cannot do your job, and your employer must file an Employer's First Report of Injury, Form LS-202, within 10 days of your injury if you've been unable to work for one or more shifts.
 Lost wages are usually reimbursed at approximately two-thirds of a worker's average weekly wage, up to the weekly maximum, until they return to work or maximum medical improvement has been reached.
 Medical costs are paid by the employer's insurer, but as in other types of workers' compensation claims, employers with insurance coverage are not required to pay damages for pain and suffering.
 Beiser Law Firm always provides a free initial consultation, but strict time limits apply, so if you or a loved one has been hurt while working overseas as a contractor or subcontractor for the U.S. government, it's important to act quickly.

 Contact an experienced Defense Base Act lawyer for a free initial consultation

 Beiser Law Firm represents clients all through the United States and Internationally in Defense Base Act workers’ compensation claims.
-Please call 301-298-1088 or contact me online for a free initial consultation at my Rockville office or by telephone.
+Please call 301-298-1088, contact me online or email me directly at [email protected] for a free initial consultation at my Rockville office or by telephone.